reviewing-impl-plans¶

 ## Report Assembly

-Assemble the final report from subagent outputs:
+Assemble the final report from subagent outputs.
+It opens with the mechanized pre-pass block:

 ```